 The duration of stay depends on the degree: students with a bachelor’s or master’s degree can stay for two years, a master’s degree for three years, and a doctoral degree for four years.

-After graduating from a German university, international students can extend their student visa for up to 18 months.
+After graduating from a German university, international students can extend their student visa for 18 months.
 Same as in Austria, this period allows them to find a job that fulfills their qualifications.

 After finding the job, graduates are able to apply for the German residence permit or EU Blue Card.
 These resident permits will be valid for up to 5 years.

 Foreign graduates can apply for a program called Optional Practical Training while still staying on their student visas.
-It allows students to work in the US for 12 to 36 months depending on a student’s area of study.
+It allows students to work in the US for 12 to 36 months, depending on their study area.

 What are the most common jobs in Austria?